-Thus in October the output of one day's work was 339,505 tons.
-This exceeds the output of the preceding month of September by 22,505 tons, and that of October 1921 by 30,000 tons.
+Thus in October the output of one day's work was 339,505 This exceeds the output of the preceding month of September by 22,535 tons, and that of October 1921 by 30,000 tons.
 In the month of November 1922 the output again rose to 354,483 tons, an increase of a further 14,878 tons.
-According to the figures ascertained up to the present, the month of December shows a daily output of 344,000 tons as compared with November.
-This is a slight tailing off, but is still a substantial increase as compared with October.
-With regard to the production of coke no exact figures have as yet been published, but as the paper of the German coal barons, itself states, this has increased enormously.
+According to the figures ascertained up to the present, the month of De-cember shows a daily output of 344,000 tons as compared with November.
+This is a slight failing off, but is still a substantial increase as compared with October.
+With regard to the production of coke no exact figures have as yet been published, but as the paper of the German coal barons, itself states, this has increased

 This increased output is not confined to the Ruhr valley, but also applies to the Central German lignite district, the largest of its kind in Germany, where the output of brown coal has been greatly increased.
-In 1921 the brown coal output of this district was 84.7 million tons, but before the close of 1922 an output of over 95 million tons had been reached, an increase of over 12 %.
+In 1921 the brown coal output of this district was 84.7 million tons, but before the close of 1922 an output of over 95 million tons had been reached, an increase of over

-The mine owners invariably account for this increase by drawing attention to the increased number of workers employed This is not the case however.
+The mine owners invariably account for this increase by drawing attention to the increased number of workers employed.
+This is not the case however.
 In the month of October 1921, 144,318 workers were employed in the Central German brown coal district, and in October 1922 there were 147,210.
 This is an increase of only 2%, while the increase in coal output was more than 12 %.
 The same applies to the Ruhr valley, where the increase in the number of employed is not in proportion to the increase in coal output, for here the larger number of workers now occupied are not working at bringing up coal, but in coking-furnaces and chemical plant.
 Before the war, the hewers in the Ruhr valley comprised 54 per cent of the total mining workers, at the end of 1921 only 38.1 per cent, and in the second quarter of 1922 only 37.6 per cent.
 The proportion of surface and pit workers had altered between the end of 1921 and the middle of 1922 by one per cent to the disadvantage of the latter.
 Out of a total of 525,000 workers this signifies 5,250 more workers working above ground in July 1922 than in December 1921, and fewer in the mine for winning coal.
-All this shows with perfect clearness that the increased output is due solely to the intenser exploitation of the mining proletariat.
+All this shows with perfect clearness that the increased output is due solely to the interest exploitation of the mining proletariat. tenser exploitation of the mining proletariat.

 But it is not only this increased output which has added to the wealth of the mining capitalist, but the deprivation of the miners of their rightful wages.
-According to a statement published by the miners newspaper, the share allotted to wages and salaries, in August 1922, from the selling price per

-ton of coal was 619.28 M. = 40.93%
+According to a statement published by the miners newspaper, the share allotted to wages and salaries, in August 1922, from the selling price per of prime costs and for profits . . . . $365.57 \text{ M.} \pm 24.16\%$ share for wages and salaries taxes and other levies . . .
+2334.64 M. = 28.77% 2688.04 M. = 33.13% remained to the capitalists for settlement 3091.04 M. = 38.10% of prime costs and for profits . . .

-528.15 M. = 34.91%

-remained to the capitalists for settlement of prime costs and for profits 365.57 M. == 24.16%
+619.28 M. = 40.93% 528,15 M. = 34.91% ton of coal was for taxes and levies. remained to the capitalists for settlement

-In the month of November the proportion had altered as
+In the month of November the proportion had altered as follows: